AnyChart/docs.anychart.com/Integration_Samples/AnyChart_and_Wordpress.md

 ## Including AnyChart into WordPress without any plugins

 So, first you'll have to open page editor and switch into Text Editing Mode and insert AnyChart JS, data and container (all three main parts are in green frames).
-Chart container may be any size, by if there are no style settings for container, it would have zero height and zero width.

 ![](http://cdn.anychart.com/images/wordpress/no_plugins.png)
+**Note:** Chart container may be any size, but if there are no style settings for container, it would have zero height and zero width.

 Now the page is ready to be published.
 Let's preview and check, if everything looks fine and if there are no mistakes in data.